TypeStrong/typedoc/.github/ISSUE_TEMPLATE/bug_report.md

 ## Expected Behavior
 <!--
-    According to the code or documentation, how is Typedoc supposed to work?
+    According to your expectations, how is Typedoc supposed to work?
 -->

 ## Actual Behavior